MOCKINGBIRD FAMILYTM: Reports & Evaluations

 First Evaluation from the University of Washington (April 2004)

 Based on the positive outcomes demonstrated from 2004 to 2009, full-scale evaluations have been suspended as we seek a macro-replication site during Phase II.
-Once a system-wide program is created, we intend to develop a similar evaluation strategy to assess the impact of MFM constellations compared to non-MFM sites.
+Once a system-wide program is created, we intend to develop a similar evaluation strategy to assess the impact of MOCKINGBIRD FAMILYTM Constellations compared to non-MOCKINGBIRD FAMILYTM sites.